 What costs should families expect at a private school in Zurich?

-Finding the right private school: define your selection criteria!
+Finding the right private school: Define your selection criteria!

-Which additional offers are important to you?
+Which additional offerings are important to you?

-Typical additional offers include, for example:
+Typical additional offerings include, for example:

 - Lunch and all-day care with consistent caregivers